isc-projects/bind9/bin/named/named.conf.rst

 Description
 ~~~~~~~~~~~

-:iscman:`named.conf` is the configuration file for :iscman:`named`.
-Statements are
+:file:`named.conf` is the configuration file for :iscman:`named`.
-enclosed in braces and terminated with a semi-colon.
-Clauses in the
+Statements are enclosed in braces and terminated with a semi-colon.
-statements are also semi-colon terminated.
-The usual comment styles are
+Clauses in the statements are also semi-colon terminated.
+The usual
-supported:
+comment styles are supported:

 C style: /\* \*/